wjzhengsh/blockchain/howto/ibp-console-create-app.md

 The wallets used by the Fabric SDKs are different from the wallet in the {{site.data.keyword.blockchainfull_notm}} Platform console.
 The identities stored in your console wallet cannot be directly used by the SDK.
 {: note}

-## Invoke a smart contract using the SDK
+## Invoking a smart contract by using the SDK
 {: #ibp-console-app-invoke}

 After you have generated the application public and private key and stored them in a wallet, you are ready to submit a transaction.
 You need to know the name of the smart contract and the name of the channel it was instantiated on.
 You can use the steps below to invoke a smart contract using the [Fabric SDK for Node.js ![External link icon](../images/external_link.svg "External link icon")](https://fabric-sdk-node.github.io/ "Fabric SDK for Node.js").